SophiaDesign/Foldit/README.md

 1. If you use Glyphs font editing software, **use Glyphs3 or above**.
 These are the only versions which support COLRv1 gradients.
 Add your contribution in `Foldit-origin.glyphs` source file to keep an editable version.
 2. For COLRv1 feature make sure you only have [native Color layer type](https://glyphsapp.com/learn/creating-an-svg-color-font) selected and no others.
-2. Make a copy of the source file and name this `Foldit-decomposed.glyphs`
+3. Make a copy of the source file and name this `Foldit-decomposed.glyphs`
-3. In `Foldit-decomposed.glyphs` file, decompose all elements on all masters and clear background on all masters (for which you can use [Toshi Omagari's script](https://github.com/Tosche/Glyphs-Scripts)).
+4. In `Foldit-decomposed.glyphs` file, decompose all elements on all masters and clear background on all masters (for which you can use [Toshi Omagari's script](https://github.com/Tosche/Glyphs-Scripts)).
-4. Generate font files locally using [fontmake](https://github.com/googlefonts/fontmake)
+5. Generate font files locally using [gftools](https://github.com/googlefonts/gftools) – install python and other dependencies from `requirements.txt`, create a virtual environment (venv) and enter command
+`gftools builder config.yaml`

 ## License